| The sections to be presented will

 and nutritional approaches) on the basis of long term

+clinical course.
 Pica is defined as a pathological

 craving for either a food item or its constituents or